tayyaba-sani/OnlineWineStoreApplication/README.md

 **Project:**

-This is a Wines Online application, which provides customers with a variety of search criteria with which they can browse, select wines, add them to a shopping cart, and process their order.
-Customers submit their order.
-Once an order is submitted, the e-mail notification is send to the customer on the status of the order.
+This is an online wine store application, which provides customers with variety of search criteria to browse and select wines, add them to a shopping cart, and process their orders.
+Once an order is submitted by a customer, the e-mail notification is send to the customer on the status of their order.

 **Technologies used:**
 SpringBoot 2.4.5